Legislation Continues Ongoing Effort to End Gun Violence in NJ Communities

 The four-part legislative package includes the following bills:

-“Purchasing a firearm or ammunition and giving it to a person who is unqualified to own one because of a prior criminal conviction or a history of mental illness puts our communities in danger,” said Assemblyman Johnson.
+“Purchasing a firearm or ammunition and giving it to a person who is unqualified to own a gun or ammo because of a prior criminal conviction or a history of mental illness puts our communities in danger,” said Assemblyman Johnson (D-Bergen).
 “These bills will augment law enforcement’s efforts to keep firearms out of the hands of individuals who should not have them.”

 This new legislation was developed alongside the Administration’s efforts in March to raise awareness of gun crimes in the state.